IsraelVow/Hotel-Revenue-Analysis/README.md

 # Hotel Revenue Analysis - Data Analyst Readme

 ## Overview
-This project focuses on analyzing hotel revenue using SQL and Power BI integrations.
+This project focuses on analyzing hotel revenue using SQL and Power BI integration.
 The goal is to build an end-to-end visual project to answer various business questions posed by stakeholders.
 The analysis involves creating an SQL database, uploading Excel data to the database, connecting it to Power BI, and building visualizations to present key insights.

 ## Business Questions
 The stakeholders have raised the following questions that need to be addressed through the data analysis:

-1. **Is our hotel revenue growing year over year?**
+1. **Is our hotel revenue growing by year?**
    - To answer this, revenue will be segmented by year, and further segmented by two hotel types.

 2. **Should I increase the parking lot size?**
    - This question aims to ascertain if there is a trend in guests with personal cars.

 3. **What trends can be seen in the data?**
-   - The focus will be on the average daily rate and guests' exploration of seasonality.
+   - The focus will be on average daily rate and guests to explore seasonality.

 ## Solutions/Pipeline
 The data analyst will follow these steps to conduct the analysis and provide meaningful insights: